Introduction –

 We walked to the bus station but discovered that there were no buses available to take us to town.
 So we decided to take a taxi or two and share the ride to Ushuaia.
 It was a long walk, and we had a busy evening ahead of us, so we opted for transportation.

 We arrived rather early, so I brought everyone to Mumak, a restaurant/bar facing the shore a short walk from Ushuaia.
 This is a decent restaurant with a large menu and a fantastic curry that we enjoyed last year.
-It is absolutely a place to eat.
+It is a great place to eat.

-It’s also worth noting that Dunes, located up the street, has a lot of nice food to offer in the neighbourhood, and if you’re interested in aviation, it’s a great place to spot planes because an aeroplane roars overhead from the local airport every now and again.
+It’s also worth noting that Dunes, located up the street, has a lot of nice food to offer in the neighbourhood, and if you’re interested in aviation, it’s a great place to spot planes because an aeroplane roars overhead from the local airport now and again.
 A paradise for me.

 Along this road, you’ll be approached by one or two men who want you to buy illegal items from them, and the only thing you can do is politely say no thank you to divert their attention, and as with anywhere on the island, keep your belongings safe and out of sight, especially in hotspots like this.